Ginver/3-column-preview-card-component_FM/README-template.md

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.
+I'd like to continue focusing on responsive design in future projects.
+This is what I'm still not completely comfortable with and what I want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources